Planning a weekend in New Orleans? We got you! Here’s the perfect 2-3 day itinerary for your first visit to the Big Easy.

 Some locals will argue Cafe Beignet has the best beignets.
 Next time, we’ll have to do a side-by-side comparison.

-Pro Tip: Everyone will tell you the beignet mix makes for the best gift, but you can buy them at grocery stores nationwide.
+Local Tip: Everyone will tell you the beignet mix makes for the best gift, but you can buy them at grocery stores nationwide.
 You should get the ones made at the airport location or pick up freshly-made pralines.

-4. French Market – Shops of the Colonnade
+4. French Market – Shops of the COlonnade

 1008 N Peters St, New Orleans, LA 70116, map